Bobby Fischer: 1960–61

 In 1960, Fischer tied for first place with Soviet star Boris Spassky at the strong Mar del Plata Tournament in Argentina, winning by a two-point margin, scoring 13½/15 (+13−1=1), ahead of David Bronstein.
 Fischer lost only to Spassky; this was the start of their lifelong friendship and rivalry.

-Fischer experienced a rare failure in his competitive career at the Buenos Aires Tournament (1960), finishing with 8½/19 (+3−5=11), far behind winners Viktor Korchnoi and Samuel Reshevsky with 13/19.
+Fischer experienced a rare failure in his competitive career at the Buenos Aires Tournament (1960), finishing with 8½/19 (+3−5=11), far behind the winners Viktor Korchnoi and Samuel Reshevsky with 13/19.
 According to Larry Evans, Fischer's first sexual experience was with a girl to whom Evans introduced him during the tournament.
 Pal Benko said that Fischer did horribly in the tournament "because he got caught up in women and sex.
 Afterwards, Fischer said he'd never mix women and chess together, and kept the promise."
 Fischer concluded 1960 by winning a small tournament in Reykjavík with 4½/5, and defeating Klaus Darga in an exhibition game in West Berlin.

 In 1961, Fischer started a 16-game match with Reshevsky, split between New York and Los Angeles.
 Reshevsky, 32 years Fischer's senior, was considered the favorite since he had far more match experience and had never lost a set match.
-After 11 games and a tie score (two wins apiece with seven draws), the match ended prematurely due to a scheduling dispute between Fischer and match organizer and sponsor Jacqueline Piatigorsky.
+After 11 games and a tie score (two wins apiece with seven draws), the match ended prematurely due to a scheduling dispute between Fischer and the match organizer and sponsor Jacqueline Piatigorsky.
 Fischer forfeited 2 games, and even though the score was now 7½ to 5½, with 8½ required to win, Reshevsky was declared the winner, by default, and received the winner's share of the prize fund.

 Fischer was second in a super-class field, behind only former world champion Tal, at Bled, 1961.
 Yet, Fischer defeated Tal head-to-head for the first time in their individual game, scored 3½/4 against the Soviet contingent, and finished as the only unbeaten player, with 13½/19 (+8−0=11).

-1962: success, setback, accusations of collusion
+1962: success, setback, accusations of Soviet collusion

 Fischer won the 1962 Stockholm Interzonal by a 2½-point margin, going undefeated, with 17½/22 (+13−0=9).
 He was the first non-Soviet player to win an Interzonal since FIDE instituted the tournament in 1948.
-Russian GM Alexander Kotov said of Fischer:
+Alexander Kotov said of Fischer:

 Fischer's victory made him a favorite for the Candidates Tournament in Curaçao.
 Yet, despite his result in the Interzonal, Fischer only finished fourth out of eight with 14/27 (+8−7=12), far behind Tigran Petrosian (17½/27), Efim Geller, and Paul Keres (both 17/27).
 Tal fell very ill during the tournament, and had to withdraw before completion.
 Fischer, a friend of Tal's, was the only contestant who visited him in the hospital.